duckduckgo/content-scope-scripts/README.md

 This project contains a set of isolated JavaScript applications that end up being embedded directly into our browsers.
 A 'special page' can be as simple as a single-screen, or as complex as a New Tab Page.

-Special Pages are often developed for a specific platform initially, but can then be easily adopted by others when it makes sense.

 ### [Messaging](./messaging)

 This project serves as an abstraction layer for seamless web-to-native and native-to-web communications, inspired by the [JSON-RPC](https://www.jsonrpc.org/specification) format.
-Its primary goal is to simplify the development process by allowing engineers to focus on building features without worrying about the underlying communication mechanisms.

 The module provides three core methods: `notify` for fire-and-forget messages, `request` for asynchronous request-response interactions, and `subscribe` for handling push-based data updates.

 ### [Types-generator](./types-generator)

-This project provides a set of scripts to automatically generate TypeScript types from JSON Schema files.
+Utilities to automatically generate TypeScript types from JSON Schema files.
-It supports generating types for two main purposes: `settings` and `messages`.
-These types are designed to integrate smoothly with features such as `@duckduckgo/messaging`.

 ---